deepfence/ThreatMapper/docs/docs/threatmapper/sensors/index.md

 | :--: |
 | Default Agent Setup (URL and Key masked) |

-More detailed instuctions are as follows:
+More detailed instructions are as follows:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';